 Frequent, unpredictable, and non-standardized changes to the tax system, regardless of content, are not good for the economy.
-AmCham welcomes the practice of the Ministry of Finance of not introducing changes in taxation in the current year unless they were agreed upon in the previous years, as well as the practice of tax regulation planning.
+AmCham welcomes the practice of the Ministry of Finance of not introducing changes to taxation in the current year unless they were agreed upon in the previous years, and the practice of tax regulation planning.
 It is essential to maintain this approach.